-Question: Hi Anne!
-My daughter is now 19 months old and still nursing all the time.
-I don’t have any plans to wean her at the moment, especially since she doesn’t seem to have any plans to wean herself any time soon!
+Question: My daughter is now 19 months old and still nursing all the time.
+I don’t have any plans to stop nursing her at the moment, especially since she doesn’t seem to have any plans to wean herself any time soon!
 Anyway, my question is more geared towards becoming a lactation consultant.
 I’ve given it a lot of thought over the past few years but never knew where to get started, as where I live, breastfeeding is just starting to get big.
-In fact, many people looked down on me for nursing for quite some time.
-Anyway, I’ve been able to help quite a few friends with their questions about nursing and feel like I might make a pretty good LC upon proper training.
+I’ve been able to help quite a few friends with their questions about nursing and feel like I might make a pretty good IBCLC upon proper training.
 Where do I start?
 Once I figure out if this is what I want to do, how would I go about finding work?

 Answer: IBCLCs (International Board Certified Lactation Consultants) are allied health care providers who are trained to prevent, recognize, and solve breastfeeding problems and to focus exclusively on the needs of the nursing mother and infant.
 Lactation consulting is a really good field to enter because more and more hospitals and doctor’s offices are hiring lactation consultants each year.
 The IBCLC designation is really the only professional certification that counts as far as hospitals are concerned.
 Anyone can call themselves a “breastfeeding consultant” or a “lactation specialist,” sometimes after taking a workshop or two, but to become an IBCLC requires a lot of hard work, long hours, and very specialized training.